New regulations in place for Social media platforms, OTT, and digital media

 Despite criticism from self-styled liberals on these policies, some critics in India say that the GoI has not gone far enough.
 Many cite Polish, French, and Australian proposed legislation that would make it illegal for social media platforms to act Judge deciding whose voice is heard.
 Poland’s Prime Minister Mateusz Morawiecki “there is no consent to censorship” and “algorithms or owners of corporate giants should not decide which views are right and which are not.”

 Union Trade and Commerce Minister Piyush Goyal

 In many ways, the proposed regulation in India is more like an appeasement to not frighten international investors away from a post-pandemic recovery.
 It could be argued that this exactly the time when very strong regulation is required to control the behaviour, operations, and services of these companies.
 The economy is at the lowest possible point.
-Disappearance of a Twitter or Facebook from India will not necessarily affect economic recovery although it may affect addicted users of these platforms.
-Similar fear mongering was raised when India banned Chinese company Tik-Tok but apart from some mild protests, users moved on to new platforms that complied with Indian law.
+The disappearance of Twitter or Facebook from India will not necessarily affect economic recovery although it may affect addicted users of these platforms.
+Similar fear-mongering was raised when India banned Chinese company Tik-Tok but apart from some mild protests, users moved on to new platforms that complied with Indian law.

 At the very least, India must bring in very strong regulation that will impose hefty fines on these companies (in the order of hundreds of millions of dollars) for breaking Indian laws, require that data of all Indian users be stored in India, and hold top company officials culpable to those policies that violate Indian law.
 India must not allow neo East India Companies to emerge.

 Finally, and most importantly, the government must lead by example and prioritise the publication of their information only on domestically developed and hosted platforms and delay the publication on foreign platforms by at least twelve hours.
-This will send a strong message to these companies that they are not indispensable as they think they are.
+This will send a strong message to these companies that they are not that indispensable.